drashland/rhum/README.md

 Rhum allows you to write tests in a very descriptive way -- from a code perspective or output perspective.

-Rhum is designed to aid your testing efforts -- providing many utilities as wrappers around Deno's existing `Deno.test`.
-Rhum is meant to improve the user experience when it comes to writing tests, such as:
+Rhum is designed to aid your testing efforts by providing you with many utilities that facilitate streamlined testing.
+Rhum is meant to improve the development experience when it comes to testing, such as:

-- Readability for test cases
+- Improved test output
-- Features that aren't available in Deno yet (hooks)
+- Hooks
+- Stubs and mocks

 Rhum takes concepts from the following:

 * <a href="https://mochajs.org/" target="_BLANK">Mocha</a> &mdash; For how you write tests in Rhum, and the use of <a href="https://mochajs.org/#hooks" target="_BLANK">hooks</a>
 * <a href="https://volument.com/baretest" target="_BLANK">Baretest</a> &mdash; Being minimalistic

 Rhum can be added directly into any project.
-All you need to do is import Rhum and you are ready to start writing tests or bring your existing tests under Rhum.
+All you need to do is import Rhum and you are ready to start writing tests -- whether it be migrating to Rhum or just using it for its assertion calls.

 ## Articles